Oaxaca en la historia y en el mito: Craftsmen

 Craftsmen in the colonial era are pictured forging metal.
 They are in front of remnants of the creations of prehispanic craftsmen.
-A round column evokes stone-work from the prehispanic period that exist to this day at Mitla, (pictured below).
-These hieroglyphs referred to as Zapotec script reflect the writing on tablets on display at Monte Albán today, (also pictured below).
-This is one of the earliest Mesoamerican writing systems.
-The tablets were created some 2,000 years ago.
-Columns were built at Mitla some 1,000 years ago.
+The remnant of a round column evokes one-thousand year-old stone-work from the prehispanic period that exist to this day at Mitla, (pictured below).
+The stone column or steal with hieroglyphs in Zapotec script reflect the writing that visitors can view at Monte Albán today, (also pictured below).
+This is one of the earliest Mesoamerican writing systems from some 2,000 years ago.

 Spanish Colonizers

-Five characters on the left side of the panel contrast in dress to the people at the top of the page, illustrating the change in the composition of the population of Antequera during the colonial period.
+Five characters on the left side of the colonial panel contrast in dress to the people at the top of the page, illustrating the change in the composition of the population of Antequera during the colonial period.
 Observing clothes and skin color, three wearing bright clothes are Criollo people.
 Of the two darker-skinned women, the one wearing the black dress could be mestizo and the one carrying the lamp could be indigenous. including the one holding the lamp appear to be Mestizo.
-We see in these images the influence of the Mexican melting pot, where unlike other western hemisphere colonization efforts, the cultures were blended in Antequera and later Oaxaca.
+We see in these images the influence of the Mexican melting pot, where unlike some other western hemisphere colonization efforts, the cultures were blended in Antequera and later Oaxaca.
+Life was nevertheless dominated by a system of institutional discrimination in the form of casts.